awsteiner/o2scl/doc/o2scl/sphinx/ode.rst

 by linearizing the ODEs on a mesh and using an iterative method (sometimes called relaxation).
-The :ref:`ode_it_solve <ode_it_solve>` class demonstrates how this works, but is slow for large grid sizes because the matrix is very sparse.
+The :ref:`ode_it_solve <ode_it_solve>` class demonstrates how this works.
+For this simple example, the linear system is large and the matrix is very sparse, thus :ref:`ode_bv_shoot
+<ode_bv_shoot>` would be much faster.
+However, there are some problems
+where iterative methods succeed and shooting fails.

 .. literalinclude:: ../../../examples/ex_ode_it.cpp
    :language: c++